GMC-Modding-Team/Community-Mod-Compilation-Deprecated/data/unleash_The_Mods/mods/Food_Preservation_by_Irradiation/README.md

  - When I've sorted out my other code additions, take a look at getting 'result_mult' to work for non-charged items.

 ## Suggested mods:
- - Rechargable Batteries which enables small and medium storage batteries to be recharged in the 'battery charger' vehicle part added by Bright Lights mod.
+ - Rechargeable Batteries which enables small and medium storage batteries to be recharged in the 'battery charger' vehicle part added by Bright Lights mod.

 ## Feedback/thoughts
 The thread is a good place to post feedback about the mod.